thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express-tutorial.md

    - Date

    From the Products table, include these columns:
-   - Product_Description
+   - Product
-   - Category_Description
+   - Category
-   - Department_Description
+   - Brand

    From the Sales table, include these columns:
    - Sales_Dollar_Amount